Kleinmarb/litestorm/README.md

 LiteStorm is a high-level, lightweight backend web framework that delivers exceptional speed and performance.
-It provides comprehensive services to help you build fast and efficientweb applications.
+It provides comprehensive services to help you build fast and efficient web applications.

 ## Services: